aj2075/Azure-WebAPI-AAD-Authentication/README.md

 First make sure you have successfully installed .Net Core and Git on your desktop.
 Then open a command propmt either directly or from visual studio code (Terminal > new Terminal).
 It's perfectly fine if you chose not to install visual studio code, just open the command prompt by typing "cmd" in the search box in the lowerleft corner.

-   **1. Run the following command in the command shell to create a Web API starter project**
+**a.
+Run the following command in the command shell to create a Web API starter project**
 ```msdos
 dotnet new webapi -o RetailApi
 ```